Vociferous Ranting

-Educating artificial minds posted in Equipment, Cybertech and Weapons forum comment posted by Orc Hi all, and Derek in particular,
+Vociferous Ranting posted in General Zone forum comment posted by Orc Hi all and Derek especially

 Regards